SPARTAN DANCE CENTER

 Upon returning back to residence, dancer/staff must:

-- Take SDC from home for 7 days after returning home (with a negative test result)
+- THIS ORDER IS LIFTED: Take SDC from home for 7 days after returning home (with a negative test result)

-- Take SDC from home for 10 days after returning home (without a negative Covid test result)
+- THIS ORDER IS LIFTED: Take SDC from home for 10 days after returning home (without a negative Covid test result)

 Please reach out directly toto

 SDC has been working closely with the Ingham County Health Department in following all protocol.
 All dancers & staff are asked to follow the below steps for a safe return after testing positive.

 The Health Department should be in contact with you to start your isolation quarantine.